How Does BAC Affect Your DUI Case?

 BAC And Your Defense Strategy

 Make no mistake: Just because your test results were over the legal limit does not mean that you have no options.
 On the contrary, an experienced lawyer may still be able to achieve positive results in your case.
-At Ronald E. Smith, P.C., in Fairfax, we know the weaknesses inherent in such test results.
+At Lawrence, Smith and Gardner, in Fairfax, we know the weaknesses inherent in such test results.
 It may be the difference between a conviction and an acquittal.

 Learn More About BAC And DUI Charges.
 Contact Us Today.